ACMRecSys/rsss2024/content/home/info.md

 active = true

 # ...
 Put Your Section Options Here (title etc.) ...
-title = "ACM Europe School on Recommender Systems 2024"
+title = "ZACM Europe School on Recommender Systems 2024"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.